 3. Volvo v70 III 2008- D5

-A quality car from Sweden with both a good chassis and engine.
-Very nice to drive.
+A quality car from Sweden with a great chassis and engine.
+Very nice and smooth to drive.

-If you want a petrol engine it’s the ford engines you have to choose from.
-I would recommend the D5 Diesel engine here.
+If you want a petrol engine, the engines in Volvos are mostly from Ford.
+I would recommend the D5 diesel engine instead.

-Choose your year model after your price range.
-But I would recommend a 2008 and above for the III chassis.
+Choose your annual model according to your price range.
+But for the type III chassis, I would recommend a 2008 and higher.
 The second generation is OK if you want a cheaper car!

 Volvo v70 III Video review: